zulip/zulip/docs/contributing/gsod-ideas.md

 Your application should include the following:

-* Details on any experience you have related to the technologies that Zulip has, or related to our product approach.
+* Links to materials to help us evaluate your level of experience and how you work, including any technical writing you've done or edited (blog posts, public documentation, etc.), existing open source or open culture contributions you've made, and/or any bug reports you've submitted to open source projects.
-* Links to materials to help us evaluate your level of experience and how you work, such as personal projects of yours, including any existing open source or open culture contributions you've made, technical writing you've done or edited (blog posts, public documentation, etc.) and/or any bug reports you've submitted to open source projects.
+* Details on any technical experience you have, if any.
 * Some notes on what you are hoping to get out of your project.
 * A description of the project you'd like to do, and why you're excited about it.
 * Some notes on why you're excited about working on Zulip.
-* A link to any contribution(s) to Zulip to make it easy for mentors to remind themselves of your contributions.
+* A link to any contribution(s) to Zulip to make it easy for us to remind ourselves of your contributions.
 Threads in chat.zulip.org talking about Zulip's documentation are considered valuable contributions worth mentioning here.

 We expect applicants to be fluent in (technical) English writing.
-For some projects, experience with the technologies relevant to their project is a plus, but not essential as long as we're confident you can learn (and there are many places where lack of experience makes one better able to understand the perspective of a new user trying to understand the documentation).
+For some projects, a technical background is a plus, but not essential as long as we're confident you can learn.
 General programming and/or sysadmin skills are also a plus: for some projects, work on the underlying tooling could make the technical writing easier to do, and for others, feeling comfortable with testing the instructions can be valuable.